ZainRizvi/ZainRizvi.github.io/_posts/2020-01-15-how-to-setup-a-free-custom-domain-email-address.md

 ---
 layout: post
-title: How to get a Free Custom Domain Email Address
+title: How to setup a Free Custom Domain Email Address
 excerpt: 'I recently discovered that it''s possible to combine any domain that you own with your Gmail account and a free MailGun account to get a free custom domain email address!
 Here''s how:'